Akasho09/cap/OOPS/extrasOOPS.md

 ### 🔹 Key Characteristics
 - Declared using the keyword static
 - Can be called using class name
-- Can access only static data members
+- Can access only `static` data members
-- Does not have access to this pointer
+- Does not have access to `this` pointer.
 ```cpp
 #include <iostream>
 using namespace std;